intellectmind/Cobblemon-Ranked/README.md

 # 📊 CobblemonRanked Ranked System Documentation

 > 💡 This mod only needs to be installed on the server side.
-> Starting from v1.0.3, after installing the client, pressing the X key by default will open the GUI
+> Starting from v1.0.3, after installing the client, pressing the `X` key by default will open the GUI.
+> In order to use the `enableTeamPreview` feature, this mod is also required on the client side.

 ---